Terrestrial Arthropods of Newfoundland and Labrador

 Since its inception, the Biological Survey of Canada (BSC) has been interested in the terrestrial arthropod fauna of this province, especially that of NF, and recognized that a comprehensive survey, based on new collecting and study of existing collections and literature, was warranted.
 The interests of the BSC were boosted in 1977 upon the arrival of David J. Larson at the Memorial University of NF, and since then, faunistic activity on NF & LB arthropods was sustained by Larson, students and colleagues.
 This activity has been embraced by the BSC as one of its projects since 1977.

-Until 1998, most effort focused on surveying the fauna of NF & LB, especially aquatic and semi-aquatic groups, resulting in numerous and sundry publications.
-Since 1998, a larger synthetic effort was undertaken to develop comprehensive lists, databases and analyses to describe the terrestrial arthropod fauna of NF & LB and, where feasible, to produce illustrated keys to all known species.
-It is expected that over the next 5-8 years a series of 5-6 monographs will be published on the provincial fauna, including keys, distribution, biological notes, illustrations and references.
-Eventually a complete faunal analysis will be completed.
-Other activities include an overview of entomological work in NF & LB, a bibliography of the entomological literature of the province and a database of species, collection localities and habitus photographs.
+There has been much work focused on surveying the fauna of NF & LB, especially aquatic and semi-aquatic groups (David Larson, Murray Colbo), Coleoptera (David Langor and David Larson), spiders (Roger Pickavance), and Lepidoptera (Ray Morris, Greg Pohl, Doug Macaulay), resulting in numerous and sundry publications.
+As well, there has been recent synthetic effort to develop comprehensive lists, databases and analyses to describe the terrestrial arthropod fauna of NF & LB.
+Eventually a complete faunal analysis is anticipated.
+Other activities include an overview of entomological work in NF & LB, a bibliography of the entomological literature of the province, and a database of species.